dumbattle/CPSC-362-proj/README.md

 ## Important Folders
-### Documentation
+### Work Logs
-Contains the work that each member has done.
-Does not contain documentation for the actual project.
-Probably should rename this folder
+Contains a brief description of the work each member has done.

 ### Class Meetings
 Contains the agendas and notes for each in class meeting.